parisni/mimic-omop-guidelines/03-result.rst

 - AP-HP calculation clusters, able to access to the data pre-loaded in Jupyter environments, where will be installed the most popular tools and libraries in R and Python, with Hadoop Spark

 schema big data platform

+MIMIC-OMOP dataset was 10 GO sized as ORC format.
+On the other side the same dataset is sized 400 GO on a postgreSQL instance.
+Generating the indexes ORC automatically generates indexing.
+However these are much light than the postgreSQL btree indexes specified by the OMOP DDL.

 Dataforgood.fr
 **************